scottandrewlepera/wordpress-buttondown-plugin/README.md

 # Wordpress + Buttondown Integration Plugin (Beta)

-Create subscriber-only content on your Wordpress site for your [Buttondown](https://buttondown.com) list subscribers.
-Use as a soft paywall to encourage both regular and paid subscriptions.
+Connect your [Buttondown](https://buttondown.com) newsletter to your Wordpress website and encourage subscriptions with subscribers-only content.

 ## How it works

+This plugin uses your Buttondown subscriber list as a "soft paywall" for special content on your Wordpress site.
+Once the plugin is set up, you can author Wordpress content can only be seen by your Buttondown subscribers.
+You can also create separate content for paid vs. free subscribers, encouraging paid subscriptions.

-This plugin enables shortcodes that allow content to be hidden from non-subscribers.
-It uses the [Buttondown API](https://docs.buttondown.com/api-introduction) to confirm if an email address is subscribed and returns a cookie indicating that the subscriber is either regular (free) or premium (paid).
+Visitors will be asked to login with the email they used to subscribe to your Buttondown newsletter.
+The plugin then uses the [Buttondown API](https://docs.buttondown.com/api-introduction) to confirm if an email address is subscribed to your newsletter and if they are free or paid subscribers.

 ## Important caveats

 - This is a lightweight integration.
-There are no passwords involved, just a lookup to confirm an email is subscribed to your Buttondown list.
+There are no passwords involved, just a lookup to confirm an email is subscribed to your Buttondown newsletter.
 - Usage may subject your website to GDPR data protections, maybe?
 It's up to you to figure this out.

 ## Requirements